gw-inux/SlideJet/README.md

 Open a **Command Prompt** and move to the directory where your **SlideJet_convert.py** and **SlideJet_present_template.py** files are located.

-Create a virtual Python environment for SlideJet:
+Optionally, create a virtual Python environment for SlideJet:

 ```bash
 python -m venv .venv